eduvpn/documentation/FEDORA_VPN_SERVER.md

 ## Using PHP-FPM

-Switching to PHP-FPM will improve the performance substantially.
+Switching to PHP-FPM can potentially improve the performance.
 First, install PHP-FPM:

     $ sudo dnf -y install php-fpm